How Much Does it Cost to Travel the World by Bicycle

 Sometimes you need to do repairs

-During a long bicycle trip, it’s more than likely that some components of your bike, camping gear, clothes, and even electronics, will fail and need replacement.
+During a long bicycle trip, it’s highly likely that some components of your bike, camping gear, clothes, and even electronics will fail and need replacement.

-Bike spare expenses amounted to more than 400 USD in two years.
+Bike spare parts expenses totaled more than 400 USD over 2 years.

 We also had to purchase new mobile phones, a new laptop, hard drives to store our pictures and videos, SD cards, battery packs, a new action cam, and even a second-hand DSLR camera.
 Electronics are not made to withstand such tough conditions.